piemar/apidays-helsinki/README.md

 ```

 ## Create an New App in Atlas App Services
-You will need to create an App in Atlas services, here is how you do it using the Realm CLI.
+You will need to create an App in Atlas services.
+You can do it with a script, running setup.sh.
 You can also do it using the UI.

 ```
-source env.var
-realm-cli apps create -y -n "$APPLICATION_NAME" --project="$ATLAS_PROJECT_ID" --cluster="$ATLAS_CLUSTER_NAME"
+./setup.sh
 ```

-Once you have created the app you will need to get the client_app_id from the console output from the above command and update REALM_CLIENT_APP_ID in the env.var file.

-Example:
+The setup script will also update the APP ID variable and App.js.

+env.var example:
 ```
 ATLAS_CLUSTER_NAME=demo-cluster
 ATLAS_PUBLIC_API_KEY=wancyeds